At the extra ordinary meeting of Ōpōtiki District Council last week, Council adopted the 2019-20 Annual Plan.

 Annual Plans support long term plans and provide the basis for setting and assessing rates for each year.
-In accordance with the amendments to the Local Government Act in 2014, Council has been able to save ratepayers the cost of conducting a full consultation process this year as there are no significant changes from the content of the Long Term Plan.
+In accordance with the amendments to the Local Government Act in 2014, Council has been able to save ratepayers the cost of undertaking a Special Consultative Procedure this year as there are no significant changes from the content of the Long Term Plan.

-You can read a full copy of the document on our Annual Plans page.
+Full a full copy of the Opotiki District Council 2019-20 Annual Plan on our Annual Plan page.